-Find out when a tenant can legally break a lease in Iowa, when they can’t, what options they have if they don’t have a proper cause, and what the consequences are of walking out on a lease agreement.
+Find out when a tenant can legally break a lease in Iowa, when they can’t, and if a landlord is required by Iowa law to make reasonable effort to re-rent.

 Lease Termination Notice Requirements in Iowa

 In Iowa, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease.
-Iowa tenants have to provide written notice for the following lease terms:
+Iowa tenants must provide written notice for the following lease terms (Iowa Code § 562A.34):

 Conditions for Legally Breaking a Lease in Iowa